OGGM/oggm/docs/input-data.rst

 3. *Run sensitivity experiments for the ice thickness inversion*: start at level 3 (with climate data available) and re-run the inversion steps.

-Here is the command to choose the pre-processing level (using Hintereisferner glacier here):

-   gdir = workflow.init_glacier_directories('RGI60-11.00897',
-                                                 from_prepro_level=1)

 Glacier map size: the prepro_border argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~